memtest86plus/memtest86plus/README.md

 Memtest86+ can be loaded and run either directly by a PC BIOS (legacy or UEFI) or via an intermediate bootloader that supports the Linux 16-bit, 32-bit, 64-bit, or EFI handover boot protocol.
-It should work on most x86, x86-64 CPU (Pentium class or later 32-bit or 64-bit) and most LoongArch64 CPU (Loongson 3 and Loongson 2 family).
+It should work on most x86, x86-64 CPU (Pentium class or later 32-bit or 64-bit), most ARMv8-A AArch64 CPU (UEFI boot only) and most LoongArch64 CPU (Loongson 3 and Loongson 2 family).

 Binary releases (both stable and nightly dev builds) are available on [memtest.org](https://memtest.org).